lilys012/pragtag/README.md

 The task is constructed in three conditions: [full](pragtag/full), [low](pragtag/low), and [zero](pragtag/zero).
 Each subdirectory has its own README.md which instructs how to conduct experiments.
 Visit [pragtag](pragtag) folder for further details.

 There are some data that are universally shared across all conditions, which are stored in [public_dat](pragtag/public_dat).
+Please check `Data` section below for specific instructions.

 Besides data augmentation strategies, finetuning, predicting, and evaluating are performed at seperate directories.